 A specialist will also check school and medical records for clues, to see if the child`s home or school settings appear unusually stressful or disrupted, and gather information from the child`s parents and teachers.
 Coaches, babysitters, and other adults who know the child well also may be consulted.

-Different types of psychotherapy are used for ADHD.
+Different types of psychotherapy are used for ADHD treatment in Dubai.
 Behavioral therapy aims to help a child change his or her behavior.
 It might involve practical assistance, such as help organizing tasks or completing schoolwork, or working through emotionally difficult events.
 It also teaches a child how to monitor his or her own behavior.
 Learning to give oneself praise or rewards for acting in a desired way, such as controlling anger or thinking before acting, is another goal of behavioral therapy.
 Parents and teachers also can give positive or negative feedback for certain behaviors.
 Clear rules, chore lists, and other structured routines can help a child control his or her behavior.
 Talk therapy for both the child and family can help everyone understand and gain control of the stressful feelings related to ADHD.

 ADHD in adults